 Skip to main content

-dealdash-agent-bridge is the repo-local plugin that gives MCP-capable agents a safe DealDash tool surface.
+dealdash-agent-bridge is the single repo-local plugin that gives agents a safe DealDash tool surface.
 It is designed for Claude Code, OpenAI/Codex or ChatGPT MCP clients, OpenClaw, and future agent hosts.
 OpenClaw is treated as an optional WhatsApp and Telegram adapter, not as the core identity of the system.
 Human operators should start with Connect An AI Agent or the in-app /tools/ai-agent-setup page.
 This page is the agent-optimized reference for exact tool names, auth headers, and safety rules.

 Architecture